 Careers in the financial industry offer a world of opportunity.
 The field calls for disciplined, intelligent, and tough individuals to weather the ups and downs of the changing financial landscape.
-There are many different careers in financial services, and finding the right one may take a bit of experimentation.
+There are many different careers in finance, and finding the right one may take a bit of experimentation.

 Find out why you should consider a financial career, a list of finance careers to choose from, and what you need to know as you grow your career.